Business Licences

 Mobile restaurant operators are required to have a valid business licence for each municipality in which they operate.
 The application must be submitted with:

-• A copy of the comprehensive liability policy or insurance for $2.0 million dollars, naming the City of West Kelowna as additional insured.
+• A copy of the comprehensive liability policy or insurance for Two Million Dollars $2,000,000.00 naming the City of West Kelowna as additional insured.

 Inspection